Beyond Dry January: Annie Grace gives tips to stay alcohol free for longer

 3.)
 Join a community of like minded people who can really push you towards your goals.
 I have two free communities: thealcoholexperiment.com and thisnakedmindcommunity.com.
 ‘The Alcohol Experiment’ community is a community of over 35,000 people and it’s incredibly supportive group of people.”

-There are also many people who complete Dry January and that drives them to head out and get drunk.
+There are also many people who complete a week or so of dry January and that drives them to head out and get drunk.
 How can they curb this desire to ruin all their hard work?

 “The reason Dry January leads people to drink more is because they’ve approached it with the mindset of giving up something and it created the forbidden fruit syndrome,” explains Annie.
 “This means that in some ways they’ve actually made alcohol more important from abstaining from it because they’ve created this false allure from something they’re not supposed to have.

 “This happens when we believe there are benefits in drinking, like a lot of people do, but when you approach a break like Dry January with a different mindset and allow yourself to be educated like we do in ‘The Alcohol Experiment’ you have a completely different outlook.